treeolive-tech/bigpen/README.md

 - Safely pull updates from this base project
 - Maintain a clear structure between base and custom logic

-📄 [See `.custom/README.md`](./.custom/README.md) for your custom project documentation.
+📄 [See `.dashboard/README.md`](./.dashboard/README.md) for your custom project documentation.

-> 💡 Use the `.custom`, `frontend/custom`, and `backend/custom` folders to add your own code without rewriting the upstream files.
+> 💡 Use the `.dashboard`, `frontend/app/dashboard`, and `backend/dashboard` folders to add your own code without rewriting the upstream files.